nullhardware/nullhardware-website/_posts/featured/2022-10-27-dns-basics.md

 ---
-title: DNS
+title: DNS Fundamentals and Packet Structure
-headline: DNS Fundamentals
+headline: Basic Refresher on DNS Concepts
-description: Notes on DNS.
+description: >-
+  DNS is one of the basic protocols of the internet.
+The article covers a some of the basic fundamentals of the Domain Name System (DNS) protocol, and serves as a gentle introduction for beginners OR a quick refresher for those returning to the world of networking and cybersecurity.
 date: 2022-10-27T17:33:13.355Z
 author: nouman
-draft_img: /img/drafts/DNS.jpg
+image:
+  path: /img/generic/networks-00000.jpg
+  width: 2048
+  height: 1024
+  thumb: /img/generic/networks-00000.thumb.jpg
+  alt: Image of network equipment.
 tags:
   - networks
   - dns
 mermaid: true
 ---

-In this post, I'll go over fundamentals of Domain Name System (DNS).
+In this post, I'll go over fundamentals of the Domain Name System (DNS).
 The content below is not meant to be a deep dive into the inner workings of DNS but is meant more as a gentle introduction for beginners or a quick refresher for those of us returning to the world of networking and cybersecurity after a prolonged absence.

 > Over the last year, I have been meaning to get back into cybersecurity but as life would have it, I couldn't dedicate much time without detracting from existing obligations and responsibilities.
 The last month has seen an increase in my leisure time and as such I have finally been able to devote some time and resources to refamiliarise myself with the field.